thegrandpoobah/dsgrab/README.md

 Task Scheduler, a manipulator tool such as ImageMagik, and an FTP tool such as WinSCP.
 It is also (probably) the least amount of code you could write to interact with the DirectShow APIs.

-## TODO

-* Add a YUV -> RGB colour space converter for capture devices that do not expose an RGB output pin.